sdemiriz/subsample-reads/README.md

 ## Logging

-Log files are written to the `log/` directory for each run.
-Filenames contain timestamp and name of invoked command.
+Log files are automatically created in the `log/` directory for each command execution.
+Filenames contain timestamp and invoked function name.
+Each log file includes:

+- User command line input for reproducibility
+- Execution time
+- Detailed error messages and stack traces (if errors occur)
+- Processing status updates

 ## Testing